-Other assets include advances to suppliers, prepayments, creditable withholding taxes (CWTs), value-added tax (VAT), deferred input VAT, biological assets and intangible assets.
+Other assets include prepayments, creditable withholding taxes (CWTs), value-added tax (VAT), biological assets, investments in associate and joint ventures, intangible assets and idle assets.
 Other assets that are expected to be realized over no more than 12 months after the reporting date are classified as current assets.
 Otherwise these are classified as noncurrent assets.